 At Cocina Cucmonga at Pacific Wharf, you can choose your protein for bowls and tacos.
 Potato cake is a choice.

-Across from Cocina Cucmonga, Lucky Fortune Cookery revamped its menu, adding a Vegan Bahn Mi sandwich.
+Across from Cocina Cucmonga, Lucky Fortune Cookery revamped its menu, adding an Impossible Bahn Mi sandwich.

-Paradise Garden Grill has tofu and vegetable skewers on the regular menu.
-But this location has seasonal rotating menus that vary for holidays and festivals.
-The seasonal menus usually have vegetarian dishes on them, so be sure to look for those.
+Paradise Garden Grill normally has tofu and vegetable skewers on the regular menu.
+But this location has also seasonal rotating menus that vary for holidays and festivals.
+The seasonal menus usually have vegetarian dishes on them, so look out for those.
 During festivals, such as Food & Wine Festival in the spring, the event guide usually makes it easy to locate vegetarian and vegan options at Paradise Garden Grill and throughout the marketplace kiosks.

 Table-Service Options at Disney California Adventure

-When dining at Carthay Circle, be sure to ask for off-menu items including a veggie tower, a veggie burger at lunch, vegan pasta and sorbet for dessert.
-In the lounge, you can order Spring Rolls and a Mediterranean Artichoke Hummus.
+When dining at Carthay Circle, ask your server about any off-menu items including a veggie tower, a veggie burger at lunch, vegan pasta and sorbet for dessert.

-At Lamplight Lounge, we can shed some light on the vegetarian menu items, as well as secret menu items.
+At Lamplight Lounge, we can shed some light on some of the plant-based menu items — such as the Pastrami-spiced Impossible Burger — as well as secret menu items.
 Ask your server about them.
 Modify the nachos to make them vegetarian or vegan.
-You can order a vegan version of Ratatouille.
-There is a Vegan Burger, as well as a Spinach Salad with Shitake “bacon.”
-Order the potato skins* as an appetizer.
+You can order a vegan version of Ratatouille or potato skins* as an appetizer.

-The Lamplight Lounge brunch menu has Potato Flautas and Lamplight Chilaquiles.
+The Lamplight Lounge brunch menu has Potato Flautas Lamplight Chilaquiles on the brunch menu.
 Other dishes, such as the Egg White Frittata Bake and New York Avocado Toast, could easily be modified to be vegetarian.
+Keep in mind that the upstairs Boardwalk Dining and downstairs lounge each have different menus, so choose your dining location wisely.

 The Best Vegetarian Snacks at Disneyland Resort